OrchidProtocol/blog.orchid.com/README.md

 `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.

 > Watch out!
-If you run this the contents of the public directory will be overwritten, which are currently used to serve the site!
+If you run this the contents of the public directory will be overwritten, which are currently used to serve the site.
+Therefore, if you run this, you will need to rebuild the site by running `npm run build`.

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `public/` directory.
 No need to specify a production build.

 To test that the build worked correctly, run `node server.js` and navigate to `http://localhost:8001`.